RobinvdGriend/image-processing-2/report.md

 y(x) = d - c x^2		&&  x,c>=0
 \end{align*}
 $$
-This can be explained due to
+This can be explained due to the way the morphological filter works.
+It takes the minimum/ maximum in the given area, defined by the kernel size.
+For a given pixel that has a local minimum/ maximum this value will propagate to all adjacent pixels within the kernel size $x$, this will effect $x^2$ pixels.